panganibanmish-dev/APICENTER/README.md

     - Type git --version to check the successful installation, or else you can install from this link: https://git-scm.com/downloads
 * Visual Studio IDE
-    - Please feel free to use the editor of your choice if you have any preference, or if you don't have an editor I suggest you use this IDE https://code.visualstudio.com/download
+    - Please feel free to use the editor of your choice if you have any preference, or if you don't have an editor I suggest you to use this IDE https://code.visualstudio.com/download

 ## Installations